He-commitsAA/DataWrangling/README.md

 # DataWrangling
-Just a program that helped me clean data in a csv file before printing to another csv file.
+Just a program that helped me clean selected IPUMS data in a csv file and print to another csv file.
 Useful for various projects.